 But don’t go to the opposite extreme and pick colours or patterns that clash or compete with each other – it can just be too distracting for the eye in a photograph.
 If you’re wearing something with florals, have your partner stick to solid colours.

 A safe bet is to create just a bit of contrast and choose complementary outfits.
 But you can also go a bit samey like these two below – their look was perfect for nautical beach vibes.

 There are lots of elements that can influence the human eye and how we “consume” an image.
 Things like the curve of your arm can create a leading line and draw the viewers eye to examine an image more closely and those are often thus more visually pleasing to the eye.
 Without going into all the sciency bits of photography, there are just a few other things you should consider when picking your outfits so as not distract the eye and detract from the image.

-The best colour clothing to wear are light neutrals (grey, white and beige), or light and pastel colours – particularly on the top half of your body.
+The best colour clothing to wear are light neutrals (grey, white and beige), or light and muted pastel colours – particularly on the top half of your body.
 I recommend this for both individuals as certain clothing choices will limit how I can best photograph and can result in a more posed session to avoid colour casting on skin.
-If your partner is wearing a black top, for example, and you go in for a cuddle, the shirt will create harsher contrast and shadows on your face – this can make you look more tired or bring out wrinkles.
+If your partner is wearing a an all black top, for example, and you go in for a cuddle, the shirt will create harsher contrast and shadows on your face – this can make you look more tired or bring out wrinkles (black suits are fine with pale dress shirts to counteract).
 A light top on the flip side, will reflect light and brighten your face and create a brighter image overall – perfect if like a light and airy look to your photographs.
 For this reason, I also recommend avoiding bright or rich colours – particularly on the taller person in your relationship as the colours from their top will cause a colour cast on the shorter person’s skin.

 Keep it classic